I've given lotion bars as gifts for a few years now. They are usually a big hit!

 Place molds into the freezer for 30 minutes (but they can also be left on the counter to cool.
 They just take a lot longer that way).

 When it comes to molds for lotion bars, there are quite a few options.
 I generally use muffin pans to create disc-shaped lotion bars (as pictured), but many soap molds are suitable, especially the silicone soap molds available nowadays.

 I recently purchased these and love the way lotion bars turn out in them.

 An example of the lotion bar recipe:

-- 3 ounces beeswax (available on Mountain Rose Herbs or Amazon)
+- 3 ounces beeswax (available at Mountain Rose Herbs or Amazon)

-- 3 ounces cocoa butter (available on Mountain Rose Herbs or Amazon)
+- 3 ounces cocoa butter (available at Mountain Rose Herbs or Amazon)

 - Add 1 teaspoon peppermint essential oil to make Chocolate Peppermint Lotion bars